For a copy of the 2021 Annual Stewardship Pledge form, CLICK HERE.

 Barbara Papagian will be sending out periodic inspirational messages via The FCC Friday Link.
 To sign up, send your email to Barbara by [CLICKING HERE].
 We pray that everyone stays safe, obeys the rules, and keeps in phone or email contact with all those in need of kindness and an encouraging word.

 The Hillsborough Association of the NH Conference-UCC approved Barbara to become an Ordained Minister!
-Watch for more details of her Ordinationn Ceremony as they unfold in early 2021.
-Congratulations to Barbara from FCC!
-You make us so proud!
+Watch for more details of her Ordinationn Ceremony on Sunday, May 16th!

 [CLICK HERE] to enjoy our current videos on Vimeo.
 Recently Adam has been recording some select pieces for your enjoyment.
 Also check out "I Believe", Jeffrey Frye's original "We are Unbroken (After All)"; "Weave" sung by our choir during the Dress A Girl Around the World Blessing and Stewardship Sunday service; and other unique and enjoyable FCC musical moments!!